MailTape/MailTape-v1/_posts/2017-12-24-Oiseaux-Tempete.md

 _Sanjay_: **"**A meticulously arranged composition from [Christina Vantzou](http://www.christinavantzou.com/) with otherworldly drones surrounded by soft, subtle and sometimes intense veils or points in an eerie chorale intimacy.
 Inspired by Laurie Spiegel's 'The Expanding Universe' (1980).**"**

 ## Nadah El Shazly – Barzakh (Limen)
 _Sanjay_: **"**'Ahwar' is a brilliant debut LP from Cairo-based musician [Nadah El Shazly](https://nadahelshazly.bandcamp.com/).
 Joining her are guitarist Sam Shalabi and Maurice Louca (both members of The Dwarfs Of East Agouza with Alan Bishop).
-On this mostly acoustic track, Nadah mutters broodingly over chugging acoustic guitar chords as flutes, fiddles and muted percussion create a stark, unhurried and morose atmosphere.**"**
+On this mostly acoustic track, Nadah mutters broodingly over chugging acoustic guitar chords as flutes, violins and muted percussion create a stark, unhurried and morose atmosphere.**"**

 ## Jerusalem In My Heart – 7ebr El 3oyoun
 _Sanjay_: **"**This is the second album from [Jerusalem In My Heart](https://www.jerusaleminmyheart.com/), a collaborative project helmed by Radwan Ghazi Moumneh and fellow Montréal-based artist, Charles-André Coderre.
 The slow application of delicate processing, Radwan's voice and the ringing percussion somehow feel desperately sad but never hopeless.**"**